Wyoming Public Media is made up of five services:

 Technology Delivery and Digital Excellence

-· Radio equipment WPM installed in the 1980’s to produce FM broadcast signal is nearing its useful life in many locations.
+- Radio equipment WPM installed in the 1980s to produce FM broadcast signal is nearing its useful life in many locations.
 Most critical is the I-80 Corridor, where transmitters in Laramie and Rock Springs are particularly vulnerable.
-WPM will be seeking state funds (through a UW block grant) for a technology upgrade in all areas of the state.
-However, we need to move on the I-80 Corridor immediately if we are to replace these transmitters in timely manner.
+WPM will seek state funds (through a UW block grant) for a technology upgrade in all areas of the state.

-· On the digital technology front, we realize that more and more listeners are accessing WPM services through means other than radio.
-WPM is investing in new technologies as they become available to us at reasonable cost.
+- On the digital technology front, we realize that more and more listeners are accessing WPM services through means other than radio.
+WPM is investing in new technologies as they become available to us at a reasonable cost.

 Our vision is to support our strong radio network and fund our dreams!